 Your Dust Could Give You an Asthma Attack

 According to Dr. Alain Jacquet from Faculty of Medicine, Division of Research Affairs, Chulalongkorn University: "House dust mites are one of the commonest sources of airborne allergens worldwide."
-His study goes on: "Not only can these dust mites cause sinus irritation and inflammation, they can also exacerbate the symptoms associated with asthma.
-If you suffer from even a mild case of asthma, dust particles and the mites contained in these particles may cause you to experience an asthma attack or a more severe case of this respiratory condition.
-It was also found that the larger dust particles were more prone to causing these asthmatic problems."
+His study goes on: "Not only can these dust mites cause sinus irritation and inflammation, they can also exacerbate the symptoms associated with asthma."

 Your Pool Could Be Contaminated